U.S. judge says UCLA failed to protect Jewish students, orders fair access to all of campus

 The university was previously ordered to craft a safety plan to protect Jewish students in July, weeks after the lawsuit was first filed.

-In Scarsi's ruling, he cites social media posts, news articles and sworn statements from the three Jewish students who filed the lawsuit as evidence they were blocked from parts of campus.
-He wrote students were blocked from main pathways and areas such Royce Quad, a major thoroughfare at the campus.
+In Scarsi's ruling, he cites social media posts, news articles and sworn statements from the three Jewish students who filed the lawsuit as evidence they were barred from parts of campus.
+He wrote students were blocked from main pathways and areas such as Royce Quad, a major thoroughfare at the campus.
 Plywood and metal barriers were established around these areas, he wrote.

 When Chancellor Block testified before Congress in May, Rep. Kevin Kiley (R-CA) played a video appearing to show a Jewish student being blocked from walking down a pathway and asked him if the students in the video had been identified.